Oryx is pleased to announce it has granted Practical Completion to Multiplex at The Queenslea in Claremont.

 The way we view aged care in this country has changed: our residents will be able to enjoy a homely environment in an enriching and supportive community where couples can stay together and where families, friends and pets are welcome; with the delight of interaction with children available on a daily basis.
 Our residents will also benefit from our physical reablement programme that is achieving outstanding rehabilitation results for our residents at The Richardson.

 The Residential Care Home adopts the “Small Household” architectural design model where a small number of large bedroom suites are centred around a shared kitchen, dining and indoor and outdoor living areas, as endorsed by the Final Report of the Aged Care Royal Commission.

-The generously sized Serviced Apartments for seniors have been awarded Platinum Design Certification by Liveable Housing Australia (LHA) and are the first of their kind in Western Australia.
+The generously sized Retirement Apartments for seniors have been awarded Platinum Design Certification by Liveable Housing Australia (LHA) and are the first of their kind in Western Australia.
 The apartments have been constructed to ensure normality, dignity and quality of life are prioritised.

 Mr Browne-Cooper said, “Seniors can extend their independent living arrangements in our Serviced Apartments and need never move again, even if their care needs change.”

 Located on a large land holding on the corner of Shenton and Graylands Roads, and within DevelopmentWA’s Claremont on the Park redevelopment, the precinct is close to the Claremont Quarter shopping centre, sporting facilities including the Claremont Football Club and Claremont Lawn Tennis Club, Lake Claremont parkland, Claremont train station and the Claremont Aquatic Centre, together with Foodies IGA and the highly popular new Mary Street Bakery.

 Oryx also operates The Richardson aged care home in West Perth and has recently obtained approval for its boutique Melvista home in Nedlands.